TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/FileSystemConventions/ExtensionDirectoryStructure/Index.rst

    Description
          This file contains extension manual in OpenOffice 1.0 format.
-The name or file format may not be changed.
-See the extension "doc_template ("Documentation template") on typo3.org for more information about extension manuals.
+The name or format of the file may not be changed.
+See the extension "doc_template" ("Documentation template") on typo3.org for more information about extension manuals.

 .. container:: table-row